vnnh/bj-medhacks-fall-2021/README.md

-# MedicIn
+# MedicIn - *result of a ten hour hackathon*
-Ten hour hackathon.
+A web application to present a method of improving the healthcare field by means of exposing healthcare students to hospital layouts and equipment virtually.

 <img width="960" alt="page1" src="https://user-images.githubusercontent.com/90565423/134823287-7c474950-b50a-4a63-8471-1280d82a35e8.PNG">